15 Average Thrillers That Could Have Been Great

 10. Saw (2004)

 This Australian thriller was a surprise hit at the box office and has managed to garner a huge cult following over the years, thanks to its intriguing story-line, a memorable villain and some incredibly tense sequences.
-But what ‘Saw’ lacks in is an emotional depth and for the most part, the characters feel as if they are employed just to drive the plot and have nothing on their own.
-The violence is explicit but have no real meaning and intention other than shocking its viewers as it feels way too exaggerated even for movie standards.
-And the ridiculous twist at the end further worsens the film which could have could have been a lot more thoughtful and restrained in its execution.
+But what ‘Saw’ lacks is emotional depth, and for the most part, the characters feel as if they are employed just to drive the plot and have nothing on their own.
+The violence is explicit but has no real meaning and intention other than shocking its viewers, as it feels way too exaggerated even for movie standards.
+The ridiculous twist at the end further worsens the film, which could have been a lot more thoughtful and restrained in its execution.

 9. High Tension (2003)

 Part of the New French Extremity movement, Alexandre Aja’s explosive slasher flick could have been so much more than just a mere exhibition of blood and gore.
-The raw, edgy look and feel of the film are refreshingly original and Aja’s relentlessly tense direction give it a very distinctive touch but a bizarre plot-twist towards the end murders the film, making you want to forget what you’ve just seen.
+The raw, edgy look and feel of the film are refreshingly original, and Aja’s relentlessly tense direction gives it a very distinctive touch, but a bizarre plot twist towards the end murders the film, making you want to forget what you’ve just seen.
 The lame ending wrecks the film in its entirety and absolutely destroys everything that was so good about this daring experimental horror by a very promising filmmaker.

 8. Primal Fear (1996)